-Erie's Public Schools continues to follow the guidance of the Centers for Disease Control and Prevention in our efforts to prevent and mitigate the spread of COVID-19, including guidance regarding masking and social distancing on transportation and in classrooms.
+Erie's Public Schools continues to follow the guidance of the Centers for Disease Control and Prevention in our efforts to prevent and mitigate the spread of COVID-19.

 For current guidance and to learn about community transmission levels and prevention steps by county, visit cdc.gov/coronavirus.